miracleezekiel/Home-Surveillance-Ecommerce-Analysis/notes/README.md

-This folder contains note gotten for analysis.
+This folder contains project planning notes, observations, cleaning notes, and business questions for the analysis project.